tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL - Data Platform upgrade and migration.md

     - **Connectivity method**: Select Public endpoint.
     - **Allow Azure services and resources to access this server**: Select **Yes**.
     - **Add current client IP address**: Select **No**.
-If you would like to be able to access the database from from your local machine (not required for this lab), you can set this to Yes.
+If you would like to be able to access the database from your local machine (not required for this lab), you can set this to Yes.

     ![The values specified above are entered into the Networking tab.](media/azure-sql-database-networking-tab.png "Create SQL Database Networking tab")